 Expensive Labor and Innovation

 Some people argue that unions were bad because they made labor expensive, which resulted in costly products and services that people could not afford.
 There is, however, a completely different way to look at unions raising the price of labor: it propelled us to become more efficient by creating a problem that entrepreneurs had to overcome, and the way they overcame it was through innovation—by building better machines that required fewer humans.
 One can still see the negative effects of abundant cheap labor in places such as India.
 There is little incentive to invest in a machine, if it is cheaper to have people do the work by hand.

 It is bad to be stuck in a low innovation trap.
 Now we face this risk globally.
 The combination of a fear of automation and some automation making labor cheap could have exactly that effect.
-We could easily wind up with many more years of people having to drive trucks back and forth across the country, long after a machine could do the same job and do it safer .
+For example, we could easily wind up with many more years of people having to drive trucks back and forth across the country, long after a machine could do the same job and do it safer .
+Pick any other job, say toilet cleaning, and ask what the incentive is to automate that job as long as you can get someone to do it for minimum wage?

 Some will object to automation on a totally different ground though.
 They will argue that people require work as an integral part of their identity.
 That work is what gives humans dignity.
 If you have been a truck driver for a decade or more, who are you, if you can no longer earn a living driving a truck?
-This is an area where unions have in fact been problematic: trying to preserve jobs for the sake of carrying out that job and also to preserve the union itself, which represents those employees.
+This is an area where unions have historically been problematic: trying to preserve jobs for the sake of carrying out that job and also to preserve the union itself, which represents those employees.
+Today though it may just as easily be politicians who proclaim that jobs must be protected as a source of dignity.